jeff-mos-def/jeffcamacho-micro/src/content/blog/00-test-post/index.md

 ---
-title: "Draft example"
-description: "Setting draft flag to true to hide this post."
+title: "Starting things again, simple and compact."
+description: "Setting the tone for the new space."
-date: "2024-11-3"
+date: "2024-11-12"
 draft: false
 ---

-Test
+I'm kicking this site off, yet again, under a much more simplified tone.

+This site is built with Astro.